pietervdvn/ALGT/src/Assets/Manual/Thesis/AbstractInterpretation1SyntaxProps.md

 A parsetree containg `"a"` could be parsed with both `a` and `b`, which is undesired; the sequence `"a" "x"` could be parsed with both `c` and `d`.
 To detect this, we compare each sequences with each every other sequence for equality.
-When such duplicate sequences exist, we demand the programmer to refactor this sequence into a new rule:
+When such duplicate sequences exist, the language designer is demanded to refactor this sequence into a new rule:

 	aToken	::= "a"
 	a ::= ... | aToken | ...